targecy/core/README.md

 $ yarn download-env-vars
 ```

-To spin up the services, just run the following command:
+To install dependencies and spin up the services, just run the following command:

 ```bash
 $ yarn install && yarn start-services